JingyuGui/NPDS4Clib/README.md

 both clarity and confidence.

 ## Acknowledgments
-Portions of this package include code adapted from the `EBImage` package (https://github.com/aoles/EBImage), which is licensed under LGPL.
+The bwlabel function in clear_border function of this package include code adapted from the `EBImage` package (https://github.com/aoles/EBImage), which is licensed under LGPL.

 ## License